mdriscollic/docs/content/en/docs/Acquisitions/Serials/_index.md

 ---
 **This section of the documentation contains links to external sites.
 Please be advised that these sites are not maintained by the FOLIO Documentation Group and may be aligned with a different FOLIO release.**

 The Serials app allows to create serial records that store information about the status of the order, the title in the Receiving app, a description, a purchase order (PO) line and notes.
 The app also allows to create publication patterns and generate predicted piece sets.
-The recieving pieces you generate in the Serials app are shared with the Receiving app.
+The receiving pieces you generate in the Serials app are shared with the Receiving app.
 To create a serial it is necessary to create an order and PO line in the Orders app in advance.

 Definition of terms related to the Serials app:

+*   **Combination rules.** Combination rules can be applied to combine issues in a publication cycle.
 *   **Cycle length.** The amount of time it takes for a single cycle of the publication pattern to complete.
 *   **Days of publication, per cycle.** The day(s) on which an issue is published, within one cycle of the publication pattern.
 *   **Label.** Labels define the enumeration and chronology for the issues of a serial.